Chakra (operating system)

-Chakra (officially Chakra GNU/Linux) was a Linux distribution originally based on Arch Linux and focused on KDE software, intending to provide a KDE/Qt minimizing use of other widget toolkits where possible.
+Chakra (officially Chakra GNU/Linux) was a Linux distribution originally based on Arch Linux and focused on KDE software, intending to provide a KDE/Qt minimizing the use of other widget toolkits where possible.
 It was well received by critics during its existence.

 History

 In June 2006 a group of Arch Linux users initiated the KDEmod packaging project to improve and simplify a standard KDE installation with Arch Linux.
 In December 2008 the group released their first custom made ISO with a preconfigured Arch + KDEmod + Tribe.
 After several releases lead developer Jan Mette suggested to split from Arch to allow for a much closer integration with KDE software.

 On August 30, 2010, the first independent version, called Chakra 0.2, was released.
 This ended the development on KDEmod and the project was renamed to "The Chakra Project".

 On December 27, 2021, the lead developer of Chakra announced the discontinuation of the project including accounts and services, citing a lack of project activity since November 2019.

 On 11 April 2022, the board of Software in the Public Interest, Inc. (SPI), who owned the trademark of Chakra, voted unanimously on the removal of Chakra as an associated project of the SPI, based on the request from Chakra.